 My work is a labor of love.
-Drawing upon resources in the arts and culture, I build inclusive community experiences that spark experimentation, unlock inspiration and build a sense of unity.
+Drawing upon resources in the arts and culture, and my own experience of engaging

 INTERACTIVE FILM PROGRAMS